lankfish/ABC-Session-book-condenser/README.md

 %%%%%%%%
 These section heading starts a new page in the condensed book.

-There is an optional part of the script for correctly wrapping the A6 pages for double-sided A4 printing, however it is not very robust, so if you change any of the formatting, it may not work.
+There is an optional extra script for correctly paginating the A6 pages for double-sided A4 printing.